PlasticDigits/WorkSplit/README.md

 # WorkSplit

 A Rust CLI tool that delegates code generation to a local Ollama LLM, minimizing the work required from the manager (human or AI) running it.
+[Latest Release](https://github.com/PlasticDigits/WorkSplit/releases/latest) binaries are available for Linux, MacOS, and Windows.

 ## The Problem WorkSplit Solves